BPQ now includes an driver for the FreeDATA Modem.

 CAPTURE Device PLAYBACK Device

-Device is the sound device name, or part of the name the uniquely identifies the device.
+Device is the sound device name, or part of the name that uniquely identifies the device.
 On Linux this is likely to be of the form hw:0,0, on Windows it could be something like Speakers or Microphone

 RXDIRECTORY C:\Users\John\AppData\Roaming\BPQ32\FreeDATARX